 Decorating your home with cute wreaths has become essential in the recent past.
 We have already introduced you to witch wreath ideas for Halloween décor but you can also fancy a bat wreath as an alternative.
-A bat wreath can add décor to your interior decoration and can simply be placed on a wall.
+A bat wreath not only adds décor to your interior decoration but is simple to make.

-This interesting bat wreath we’d be talking today can be crafted in a span of ten to fifteen minutes.
-All you require is paper, embroidery hoop, scissors, and some paintbrushes.
+This interesting bat wreath we’d be talking about today can be crafted in a span of ten to fifteen minutes.
+All you require is paper, an embroidery hoop, scissors, and some paintbrushes.
 In case you want to make sure your wreath lasts long, try substituting paper with vinyl or leather.
-As far as the DIY process is concerned, all you need to do is paint the embroidery hoop black, trace bats on paper and carve them out to place them wherever you like.
+As far as the DIY process is concerned, you need to paint the embroidery hoop black, trace bats on paper, and carve them out to place onto the hoop.

-In case you are not willing to have a wreath and want to clad the entire wall, try this DIY bat wall décor available on Space Coast Living.
+In case you are not willing to have a wreath and want to clad the entire wall instead of just one portion, try this DIY bat wall décor DIYed by Homecrux.
 These superbly crafted bats not only look fancy on your entrance wall but also add a tinge of horror to your Halloween party.

-To make these little DIY spooky bats, you would need black card stock, scissors cutting machine and dual-sided mounting tape.
-These bats on the wall surely become an instant attraction for your guests.
-Moving to the DIY process, all you need to do is cut desired number of bats using the bat template on a paper.
-Next step involves you to bend their wings and apply to the wall with aid from a double sided tape.
-Once Halloween is over, you can easily take them out without destroying your walls.
+To make these little DIY spooky bats, you would need black card stock, a scissor, and dual-sided mounting tape.
+These bats on the wall become an instant attraction for your guests.
+Moving to the DIY process, all you need to do is cut the desired number of bats using the bat template on paper.
+The next step involves you to bend their wings and applying them to the wall using double-sided tape.
+Once Halloween is over, you can easily take them out without leaving an impression on the walls.

 DIY Trash Bag Bats

-Who would have thought that trash bags can be productive in a number of ways rather than just being used in a waste bin?
+Who would have thought that trash bags could be productive in a number of ways rather than just being used in a waste bin?
 A large trash bag can make a full-sized bat.
 Thanks to the black color of these dumpsters, they easily transform into blood-sucking monsters.
-All one needs is to fold the trash bags into desirable bat shape and paint some eyes to spook children.
-These trash bag bats can feature on the entrance, kitchen or anywhere else you prefer.
+All one needs to do is fold the trash bags into desirable bat shapes and paint eyes to spook up children.
+These trash bag bats can be placed on the entrance, kitchen or anywhere else you prefer.

 Tutorial: Craft Your Happiness.

 Halloween garlands have always fascinated kids and DIY bat garland will be a great addition to your Halloween house party.
-To make such DIY bat garlands, you would require a handful of smooth foam balls which form the center body of the bat and black card stock alongside other accessories.
+To make such DIY bat garlands, you would require black card stock, tape, jute rope alongside other accessories.
 This garland could very well feature in your kid’s room and can be used at the entrance as well.